kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/introduction-technical-skills.md

 ![Technical Skills](/img/illustrate/introduction-technical-skills.svg#only-light){width="80%"}
 ![Technical Skills](/img/illustrate/introduction-technical-skills-inverted.svg#only-dark){width="80%"}

---8<-- "includes/admonitions/admonish-technical-skills.md"

-As Josh Wills suggested, "A data scientist is someone who is better at statistics than any software engineer and better at software engineering than any statistician."
-This means that, to become a data science researcher you need to become comfortable both software engineering tools and statistical concepts.
+[Josh Wills](https://twitter.com/josh_wills) famously suggested "a data scientist is someone who is better at statistics than any software engineer and better at software engineering than any statistician."
+This quotation means that, to become a data science researcher you need to become comfortable both software engineering tools and statistical concepts.
 For instance, you will need to master of a wide variety of technical skills that include using a text editor and a terminal window and testing and debugging a Python program or a using an interactive Jupyter notebook.
 Once you understand those basic skills you will need to learn how to understand statistical concepts and then apply them in a Python program.

 Recognizing that you will need to be good at both software engineering and statistics can be overwhelming and ultimately lead you to wonder how you can